 Gas ovens will be tested for CO following BPI's test procedures.
 If units exceed 450 ppm air-free at steady state, a clean and tune will be conducted.
-Clients will be notified if units do not improve after cleaning and tuning and a CO alarm will be installed and will be informed of the importance of using exhaust ventilation when cooking and the importance of keeping burners and broilers clean to limit the production of CO
+Clients will be notified if units do not improve after cleaning and tuning and a CO alarm will be installed.
+Clients will be educated on the importance of using exhaust ventilation when cooking and the importance of keeping burners and broilers clean to limit the production of CO.